 Auckland Jazz and Blues Club

 This club is based at the Point Chevalier RSA and host a different jazz or blues group every Tuesday night from 7:30pm until 10:30pm.
 We're hoping to get more people along to enjoy some of Auckland's finest live music!
-The gigs are free to attend, however, people can also opt to become supporters and/or members of the club which entitles them to discounts and special offers.
-Head along to find out more.
+Entry Fee is $15.00 to attend, however, people can also opt to become club members in which case entry fee reduces to $5.00 .
+The RSA has excellent meals and bar prices, Head along to find out more.